rss

 The study of play is still in its infancy.
 Historically, this has not been a well-funded area of scientific investigation.
 Nonetheless, the evidence we already have suggests that play is important for developing cognitively, emotionally and developmentally.
 We already know that “nothing lights up the brain like play.”
 In fact, the ability to trust is learned through vocal, facial and gestural play signals.
 As Brown indicates, humans are perhaps the most neotonous species, suggesting a special need for humans to engage in play, whether they are infants or adults.

-Various animal studies have shown that her mental effects of preventing an animal from playing.
+Various animal studies have shown that preventing an animal from playing causes dysfunction.
 Thus, it seems that play is important for survival.
 In fact, life without play seems to lead inexorably to depression.
 When we look back in our history to determine what sorts of activities energized us when we were youngsters, we might deal with see that we have strayed from those things that gave us the pleasure of play.
 When we explore our personal history, we might find that we are mismatched in terms of career or other activities.

 Image by mildegard at dreamstime.com